 |Tax treatment||Currently taxed lower than ordinary income.
 Distributions are tax deferred if held in a retirement account||Taxed as ordinary income|

 Are dividends right for you?

 If you’ve decided dividends might be a suitable addition to your portfolio—or you want to increase the amount of dividends you’ve already been receiving—there are a number of ways you can invest.
 To target your investment to a specific company, you can buy a dividend-paying stock on its own.
 You can also consider a diversified strategy, such as buying a dividend income mutual fund, closed-end fund, or exchange-traded fund (ETF).
 A pooled investment such as a fund will offer access to a range of stocks, so you may be less likely to lose income if one company lowers or stops paying a dividend.
-Your financial advisor can provide guidance around matching a dividend income investment with your lifestyle and retirement planning goals.
+Your financial professional can provide guidance around matching a dividend income investment with your lifestyle and retirement planning goals.